lpbayliss/server-dice-roll/README.md

 ## Release Process

-This project uses a consolidated automated workflow for versioning and releases:
+This project uses a single integrated workflow for versioning, releases, and publishing:

 1. **Version Bump Labels**: Each PR to the main branch should include exactly one version bump label:
    - `patch` - For backwards-compatible bug fixes